 Writing useful research articles.
 Global Research Nurses Network, September 2017, Cape Town, South Africa.

 Jennifer De Beyer

-Join one of the UK EQUATOR Centre’s courses on writing about health research or get in touch to arrange a bespoke science writing skills session.
+Join one of the UK EQUATOR Centre’s courses on writing about health research or get in touch to arrange a bespoke academic writing skills session.
 You can also find me behind the EQUATOR Network’s Twitter feed.

 Struthers C. et al, (2021), Bmc med res methodol, 21

 Logullo P. et al, (2020), J glob health, 10

 Kempf E. et al, (2018), Br j cancer, 119, 1288 - 1296

 Sufi S. et al, (2018), Plos comput biol, 14